RedouaneAmour/iOS-Development---Clima-app/README.md

 * How to use vector images as image assets.
 * Learn to use the UITextField to get user input.
 * Learn about the delegate design pattern.
+* Learn about the Model-View-Controller (MVC) design pattern.
 * Swift protocols and extensions.
 * Swift computed properties.
 * Swift closures and completion handlers.